10 of the best water party games

 8. Slippery water slide

-This is so easy to set up (providing you have some sort of toy slide or slight gradient in your garden).
-It provides hours of fun and tons of laughter.
-You need to purchase some plastic tarp (it needs to be at least 4ft wide and 12ft long) and attach it to the end of a slide of on an incline within reach of a hose.
-Spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
+This is so easy to set up and will provide hours of fun and tons of laughter.
+Take our Water Slide Wipeout (coming soon) and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
 Make sure there are no rocks or sharp objects sticking up to puncture the plastic or hurt children.
 Then, dressed in their swimming costumes or trunks, get them to slide down one by one – some going headfirst, feet first or even cross legged.
 Make it competitive party game by marking who gets the furthest on the slide.

 9. Water balloon toss

 Pair off kids into teams of two and line them up facing one another about 3ft apart.
 Give each team a water balloon.
-Each team begins to throw the water balloon back and forth, taking a step back after each successful toss, widening the distance between them.
+Players throw the water balloon back and forth, taking a step back after each successful toss, widening the distance between them.
 The team that can toss the balloon the farthest without dropping or exploding the water balloon wins.

 10. Water limbo